 With numerous implant options now available, it can become difficult for women to arrive at the suitable implant size and type for their body, mainly because they also have to consider their anatomy.
 This is where your board-certified plastic surgeon plays a crucial role in narrowing down your implant choices.
 Their expert knowledge and training in assessing and developing breast augmentation protocols can help you arrive at the appropriate and proportional breast implant size.

 There is nothing wrong with having a substantial increase in breast size by going for bigger and heavier implants.
-But to maintain a satisfactory and problem-free post-augmentation outcome, it is best to strike a balance between your goals and an implant size that is suitable for your body.
+But to maintain a satisfactory and problem-free post-augmentation outcome, it is best to strike a balance between your goals and an implant size suitable for your body.